BrainModes/TVB-empirical-data-pipeline/README.md

 <ol>
 <li><b>Setup:</b></li>
 After extracting the files on your machine (e.g. after donwloading&unpacking or cloning the repository directly from Github), you first need to adapt some parameters to your local paths.<br>
 All these settings are located within the <b>pipeSetup.sh</b> script.
-Open it using your favorite command line editor like nano or vim:
+Open it using your favorite command line editor like nano or vim:<br>
 <img src="doc/setup.png"/><br>
 Note that in the picture above, FREESURFER is also installed on the HPC as a module and can thus be simply loaded as a module instead of setting it up manually.<br>